results

 Report a result for the test itself and exit with 0 or 2, depending on whether there were any failures reported during execution of the test.

-Any logs previously added via add_log() will be automatically included.
-Additional logs can still be passed via the ‘logs’ parameter.
+Additional logs can be passed via the ‘logs’ parameter.